vlang/v/doc/docs.md

 #### Implement an interface

 A type implements an interface by implementing its methods and fields.
-There is no explicit declaration of intent, no "implements" keyword.

 An interface can have a `mut:` section.
 Implementing types will need to have a `mut` receiver, for methods declared in the `mut:` section